A Timeline of Historical Events.

 - March 23: Western actor Ken Maynard dies penniless at the Motion Picture Home in Woodland Hills.

 - April 30: Watergate figure H.R.
-"Bob" Haldeman, a CalArts board member, resigns from Nixon White House.
+"Bob" Haldeman, a former CalArts board member, resigns from Nixon White House.

 - August 31: Film director John Ford dies in Palm Desert.

 - February 7: U.S. release of Mel Brooks' "Blazing Saddles"; exteriors shot at Vasquez Rocks.

 - April 15: Val Verde Rev. Samuel P. Dixon Jr. crashes car on Highway 14; dies 2 weeks later.

 - April 22: Gov. Ronald Reagan speaks at dedication of COC's first permanent building (William G. Bonelli Instructional Resource Center).